CAST-Extend/com.castsoftware.uc.gap/README.md

 # 1. Introduction
 The CAST Quality Model provides thousands of Quality Rules for dozens of different programming languages and architectural best-practices.
-The results of a normal assessment with CAST AIP for a medium-sized application typically finds tens of thousands of violations.
+The results of a normal assessment with CAST AIP for a medium-sized application typically contain tens of thousands of violations.
 The violations lead to the calculation of the values for each quality rule, and then to the value of aggregated KPIs.

 _The cost or the effort of removing all defects for an application is almost always too high_.
 It happens especially in Agile ALM and in DevOps context, when it is needed provide enhancements and structural improvements to the users in a very short time.